 When should your Child start an Extracurricular activity?

-At the beginning of a school term, a child usually resumes a new grade and most times has to get used to new teachers and new subjects.
-If the child is starting a new term in a new school, he/she will have to get accustomed to a new environment, new classmates and probably a new school system.
+At the beginning of a school term, a child has to get used to new teachers and classmates.
+If the child is starting a new school, there is, even more, to get used to, such as a new school system.

-Before you enroll your child for any Extracurricular activities, make sure that they have fully adjusted to the new term and their new routine.
+Before you enroll your child, make sure that they have fully adjusted to the new routine.

-Here are some signs your child has adjusted well to school and may be ready for more stimulation that an extracurricular activity can provide:
+Here are some signs your child has adjusted well to school and may be ready for more stimulation than an extracurricular activity can provide:

 - They will be excited to go to school

-- They are even-tempered for most of the day
+- Are even-tempered for most of the day

-Once you are certain that you child has adjusted to the new school term, you can then introduce extracurricular activities.
+Once you are certain that your child has adjusted to the new school term, you can then introduce extracurricular activities.

-Some mums we spoke to, say its best to expose your children to a lot of extracurricular activities.
-This way they find new interests and then they can let go of the activities they do not enjoy.
+Some parents advice that it is best to expose your child to a lot of extracurricular activities.
+This way they find new interests and stay with the activities they do enjoy.